mjirik/LarSurf.jl/README.md

 # Install

-The package is prepared for Julia however for reading the Computed Tomography data we use Io3d.jl package.
+The package is prepared for pure Julia however for reading the Computed Tomography data we use Io3d.jl package.
 This package is wrapper for python `io3d`.

 # Install python things